 - switch#show VLAN id 10

-By this can understand normally behave of VLAN how they configure and work.
-You are the networking guys or technically guys so, you know that on switch neighbor a device always there like PC, Router, Switch & WiFi, etc. In between there a link, here that links also a big role.
+By this can understand the normally behave of VLAN and how they configure and work.
+You are the networking guys or technically guys so, you know that on switch neighbor a device is always there like PC, Router, Switch & WiFi, etc. In between there is a link, here that links also a big role.
 A link is two types of Access links or Trunk links.